How to Listen to Your Body: 4 Pathways to Somatic Awareness

 Feeling how your spine responds when you imagine growing taller before a presentation

-For people who find interoception overwhelming, proprioception can be a gentler, more accessible way to begin developing body awareness.
-It's often clearer and less emotionally charged than trying to sense internal sensations.
+For people who find interoception overwhelming, proprioception can be a more accessible way to begin developing body awareness.

 3. Exteroception: The world touching you